 This is one of the few playgrounds I have ever arrived at that warns you to participate at your own risk.
 I love it!

-This was entirely suitable for our 5 year old, and a wonderful environment for older kids right through to teens who seemed to thrive in the challenging atmosphere.
+The Rio Tinto Playground was entirely suitable for our 5 year old, and a wonderful environment for older kids’ right through to teens who seemed to thrive in the challenging atmosphere.
 This is a playground where adults and kids participate together, while enjoying the bush.

 If we were to pick ONE playground to visit in Kings Park, this would be it!
 However, we only recommend it for children aged 5 up.
 Especially international visitors will love the chance to have this taste of the Aussie bush in the middle of the city – for free.